 Throughout the entire course of study, you will work closely together with students on real-life industry projects.
 Within these projects, you can work on your own individual learning pathway.
 You will discover which role suits you best and you will ready yourself for this role.
 You will learn how to develop and fine-tune your own role by broadening or deepening your knowledge within your field of interest.

-Serious Gaming is used at BUas to provide an insight into logistics processes.
-In the propaedeutic phase (first year), logistics students are given seven weeks to work on this game, called Blokko.
-Finances, planning, everything they have learned is dealt with in the game, including new techniques such as blockchain.
-It is played throughout the entire building by moving lego bricks around the campus.
+Serious Gaming is being used at BUas to gain insight into logistic processes.
+In the first year, you as logistics student get nine weeks to work on this game, called Blokko.
+Finance, planning, everything you have learned is dealt with in the game, including new techniques such as blockchain.
+The game is played across the campus by moving Lego blocks from one building to another.

 Working together on the future of logistics

 Cooperation with industry partners is essential to our degree programmes in order to keep education up to date and relevant.
 What’s happening in the logistics field, what problems are professionals facing, and what questions do they have?
 Together with leading companies you will work on complex issues and help shape the logistics of the future.
 A substantial part of your studies consists of real-life, practice-based assignments.
 These assignments are drawn from the logistics industry, but also from sectors such as events and healthcare.